-This website primarily documents the ongoing results of my research on the Rorick families of Sussex County, beginning with the descendants of Gaspar Rorick.
+This blog primarily documents the ongoing results of my research on the Rorick families of Sussex County, beginning with the descendants of Gaspar Rorick.
 Family history states that he emigrated to America in the 1730s as a “bound boy” with a Dutch mine owner named Schlottenbergh in order to work in Schlottenbergh’s mines in Pennsylvania or New Jersey.
 His two sons, Gaspar, Jr. (born about 1748) and Michael (born in 1749) settled in Sussex County, NJ where they started the families whose members are recorded here.
 Subsequent generations have left their mark across the United States in the communities where they lived and worked.
 In addition to a strong presence in Sussex County, places where the family has been prominent include Lenawee County, MI, where the Roricks and related families were among the earliest settlers; Yamhill County, OR, where the descendants of Lucy Ann Rorick and Gabriel Walling were pioneers; Beaumont, TX, where the descendants of Helen Rorick and W.C.
 Tyrrell were leading citizens and philanthropists; Toledo, OH, where the family was involved in the Spitzer-Rorick Bank; and many more.

 Using this Site

 You can search for information on this site by clicking on a Category to bring up all items in that category (i.e., all posts categorized as obituaries), by clicking on a Tag to bring up all items with that tag, or by using the Search feature.
 Posts are tagged with the last names of all family members mentioned in the article, and the Tag cloud shows only the 75 most frequently used tags, so I’d recommend using the Search feature to look for other last names, place names, or other data.